containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 Once you have generated the systemd unit file, you can copy the generated systemd file to ```/etc/systemd/system``` for installing as a root user and to ```$HOME/.config/systemd/user``` for installing it as a non-root user.
 Enable the copied unit file or files using `systemctl enable`.

-Note: Coping unit files to ```/etc/systemd/system``` and enabling it marks the unit file to be automatically started at boot.
-And smillarly, coping a unit file to ```$HOME/.config/systemd/user``` and enabling it marks the unit file to be automatically started on user login.
+Note: Copying unit files to ```/etc/systemd/system``` and enabling it marks the unit file to be automatically started at boot.
+And similarly, copying a unit file to ```$HOME/.config/systemd/user``` and enabling it marks the unit file to be automatically started on user login.

 ```